LazZiya/Docs/XLocalizer/v1.0/setup-xml.md

         .AddRazorPagesOptions(ops => { ops.Conventions.Insert(0, new RouteTemplateModelConventionRazorPages()); });
 ````

-Or if you are using MVC use;
+Or if you are using MVC:
 ````csharp
 services.AddMvc()
         .AddMvcOptions(ops => { ops.Conventions.Insert(0, new RouteTemplateModelConventionMvc()); });
 ````

+and make sure that all controllers and actions have `[Route("...")]` attribute.

 - Add `XLocalizer` setup and enable `AutoAddKeys` and `AutoTranslate` options:
 ````csharp